-The Google is using different methods to alert users to keep them away from unencrypted sites for years, but this is the most powerful step taken by the Chrome till date.
+Google is using different methods to alert users to keep them away from unencrypted sites for years, but this is the most powerful step taken by the Chrome till date.
 Chrome team has said that this move will bring more sites to go for HTTPS marking.
-Google search has started to downrank the unencrypted websites since year 2018
+Google search has started to downrank the unencrypted websites since the year 2018

 What this HTTPS marking actually means?

-Well, once your site is HTTPS marked, it protect the channel between the visited website and the browser, such that no one can tamper with the traffic and no can spy on your network.
+Well, once your site is HTTPS marked, it protects the channel between the visited website and the browser, such that no one can tamper with the traffic and no can spy on your network.
 Without the HTTP marking, someone having access to your network can tamper with packet data and inject malware or track your web access.

-With the help on google Light house tool or by purchasing SSL certificate, you can migrate your server to HTTPS marking.
-In case of any issue you can contact your domain & hosting provider company to ease out the process for you.
+With the help on google Lighthouse tool or by purchasing SSL certificate, you can migrate your server to HTTPS marking.
+In case of any issue, you can contact your domain & hosting provider company to ease out the process for you.

 Get in touch with us: email@example.com